DrDonk/OC4VM/readme.md

 What OC4VM cannot do:
 * Boot Intel macOS on an Apple Silicon CPU
 * Use the Apple para-virtualised GPU on non-Apple hardware
+* Use the Apple para-virtualised GPU on older Macs using OCLP and macOS Sonoma or later

 The OC4VM system has been tested on an Intel Mac mini mid-2014 and an AMD HP Prodesk 405 G4 with these guest OSes: